 You could turn back here – in fact there’s no need to go to Monchique at all.
 After Caldas, you can turn left on the N267 and save yourself 4km of climbing.
 But then you wouldn’t get to enjoy the downhill return journey.

 From Monchique, it’s a 14km round trip to reach the top of Fóia.
-I’ve shown a circular route here but you are strongly advised to take the southern road on the ascent and go clockwise as the alternative would be a real killer for anyone who isn’t super fit.
+I’ve shown a circular route here but you are strongly advised to take the southern road N263-3 on the ascent and go clockwise as the alternative would be a real killer for anyone who isn’t super fit.
 (Unfortunately, if you want to get to the top then your bike is probably the only option – there are no buses!)

-After descending to Monchique, retrace your steps to the junction with the N267, which then takes you on a relatively level route towards the village of Marmelete – the road isn’t flat but you’ll be staying fairly close to the 400m contour line most of the way – gradually rising to 500m.
+After descending to Monchique*, retrace your steps to the junction with the N267, which then takes you on a relatively level route towards the village of Marmelete – the road isn’t flat but you’ll be staying fairly close to the 400m contour line most of the way – gradually rising to 500m. (*Note: the descent from Foia shown on the map takes you via a minor road that is paved but has steep sections with some loose gravel.
+For a smoother and gentler way down from the summit, go back the same way that you went up.)

 There are wonderful views as the road wriggles its way west, gradually descending to Marmelete.
 Keep going for about another 5.5km and then turn south towards the Barragem da Bravura.
 (For some reason, Google identifies the lake as the Barragem de Odiaxere but it’s more commonly known, and signposted as, the Barragem da Bravura.)
 It’s then downhill out of the trees and into quiet countryside for the final run down towards Odiaxere and back to the start.